informed-governance-project/NISINP/docs/ui_administrator.rst

 - ``phone_number`` : phone number of the user, for exemple +1 212-555-2368
 - ``sectors`` : sectors linked to the user.
 Company(ies) have to be present.
 If they are not present sectors are ignored
 - ``companies`` : companies linked to the user.
 Sector(s) have to be present. if they are not present companies are ignored
+- ``administrator`` : True if the user has to be an administrator of the company else False.

 By default user without companies and sectors are categorized as ``IncidentUser``.